-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 Introduction

-In this tutorial, we'll build a blog application using Nuxt.js and Sanity.io and deploy it on Cloudflare Pages.
-Nuxt.js is a powerful static site generator built on the frontend framework Vue.js, and Sanity.io is a headless CMS tool built for managing your application's data without needing to maintain a database.
+In this tutorial, you will build a blog application using Nuxt.js and Sanity.io and deploy it on Cloudflare Pages.
+Nuxt.js is a powerful static site generator built on the front-end framework Vue.js.
+Sanity.io is a headless CMS tool built for managing your application’s data without needing to maintain a database.

 Prerequisites